Lucy Sparrow: Feltz Bagels

 Sparrow's Feltz Bagels exhibition was centred around the New York City bagel shop.
 In October 2023 on East 3rd Street, the installation included hand-sewn replicas of bagels, toppings, and deli items.
 The bagels included flavours such as plain, cheese, sesame, and poppy seed, complemented by felt versions of toppings like cream cheese, lox, and capers.

 Diptyque Festive Felt Delicatessen

 Collaborating with Diptyque, Sparrow recreated a festive holiday collection that reimagined the brand's products in felt, with felt interpretations of the brand's candles, gift sets, and holiday packaging.
 It ran from 14 October 2024 to 6 January 2025, on New Bond Street, London and Rue Duphot, Paris.

 Blessed Be The Fruit

 Sparrow's Blessed Be The Fruit was shown at Scope Miami in 2024, and was a market installation with handmade fruit and produce, and Fatboy Slim to acting as a greengrocer in her installation.

 The Bourdon Street Chippy

 Sparrow's first show in the UK after four years, The Bourdon Street Chippy, showcased in London's Mayfair at the Lyndsey Ingram Gallery from August 1, 2025 to September 14, 2025.
 Sparrow recreated a classic British fish and chip shop out of 65,000 individually handmade felt pieces.

+Sugar Rush

+Sparrow's last show of 2025, Sugar Rush, was showcased at Art Miami Fair, Miami from December 2, 2025 to December 7, 2025.
+Sparrow recreated a traditional American candy shop entirely out of felt, including everything from Snickers, Peppermint Patties, and Twix.